RohanIRathi/AtlasCopco/README.md

 pyzbar installation is required
 <br>
->Note: This part is optional only if you want to test deployment on IIS servers<br>
+>Note: This part is optional only if you want to test deployment on IIS servers<br><br>
-Added the `web.config` file for deployment on IIS. copy the file present in the main directory which contains the *manage.py* file, just outside the directory.
+Added the `web.config` file for deployment on IIS.
+Copy the file present in the main directory which contains the *manage.py* file, just outside the directory.
 Keep the `web.config` file in the static folder as it is.